Rules of Procedure

 RULE 15

-1. In addition to the five Standing Committees; Political, Peace and Security, Social and Cultural, Economic and Sustainable Development, and Energy, the Plenary may set up other Standing Committees, Sub- Committees, Commissions and Subsidiary Bodies as it deems necessary to deal with any subject of interests and to examine the issues on its agenda.
-These bodies shall submit their reports and recommendations to the Plenary for its consideration and decision.
+1. The Plenary may set up Standing Committees and Sub-Committees as it deems necessary to deal with any subject of interest and to examine the issues on its agenda.
+These bodies shall submit as appropriate their draft resolutions, reports and recommendations to the Plenary for its consideration and decision.

-2. Upon suggestion of the Bureau or at least 10 Member Parliaments, establishment of other Standing Committees or of Sub-Committees, Commissions or Subsidiary Organs shall be put on the agenda of the Executive Council.
-The recommendation of the Executive Council on this issue is approved by the majority vote of the delegates present and voting in the Plenary.
+3. Upon suggestion of the Bureau or at least ten Member Parliaments, establishment of Sub-Committees, shall be put on the agenda of the Executive Council for its approval.
+The recommendation of the Executive Council on this issue shall be approved by the majority votes of the delegates present and voting in the Plenary.

 RULE 16